FAQs: Working with 93digital

 How do you deliver proposals and pitches?

-We only ever deliver our proposals in presentation deck form, in person or over a video call screen share, and we request as many project stakeholders as possible are in attendance.
+We deliver our proposals in presentation deck form, in person or over a video call screen share, and we request as many project stakeholders as possible are in attendance.

 After delivering the presentation, we will then share a PDF copy of the proposal deck and/or a recording of the video call if requested.